 - There are a few great non-toxic plug-in air fresheners and other alternatives on the market that make it easy for you switch to safer scents and improve your indoor air quality.

 Are Air Fresheners Bad for You?

 The short answer?
 Air fresheners made with toxic chemicals aren’t exactly the best thing to be inhaling in your home.
 It’s up to every individual person to weigh the risks of anything you bring into your living spaces.
 Maybe you just can’t part with your fave Summer Rain-scented plug-in, but luckily, there are plenty of alternatives out there that can be better for your overall health.

 Like many fragranced household and personal care products, companies tend to include chemicals in air fresheners that make the manufacturing process easier and are typically less expensive.
 Although these chemicals are more convenient, they’re not exactly ideal for people who then breathe in the chemicals after using the air fresheners in their homes.

 One 2017 study in Building and Environment reported that 20% of the U.S. population has experienced not-so-great health effects from air fresheners.

-Air fresheners and plug-ins can cause something called indoor air pollution.
+Air fresheners and plug-ins (like Wallflowers or Glade) can cause indoor air pollution.
 Many people don’t know that indoor air pollution can actually be worse than outdoor air pollution!
 Since, according to the Environmental Protection Agency (EPA), we spend around 90% of our lifetime indoors, indoor air quality is an important aspect of our homes to consider.